Little Strings, Quasi-topological Sigma Model on Loop Group, and Toroidal Lie Algebras: The M5-brane Worldvolume Theory

 The 1/4 BPS quantum worldvolume theory is equivalent, via inspection of \eqref{three}, to chiral WZW model $\times$ chiral free boson $\times$ interactions.

-By analyzing the 1/4 BPS sector of the M5-brane worldvolume theory via our quasi-topological sigma model, we have gone beyond the 6d $\mathcal{N}$=(2,0) SCFT, enabling us to see the `stringy' effects of the little strings, i.e., the partition function is enhanced from the modular form we obtained in the 1/2 BPS case to an automorphic form for $SO(2,2,\mathbb{Z})$, which is just the T-duality group for the worldvolume torus, $T^2_M$, that appears when taking the trace in the M5-brane partition function.\footnote{The little strings propagating in a torus can have nontrivial Kaluza-Klein momentum as well as nontrivial winding along each dimension of the torus.
+By analyzing the 1/4 BPS sector of the M5-brane worldvolume theory via our quasi-topological sigma model, we have gone beyond the 6d $\mathcal{N}$=(2,0) SCFT, enabling us to see the `stringy' effects of the little strings, i.e., the partition function is enhanced from one which transforms like a modular form in the 1/2 BPS case to one which transforms like an automorphic form for $SO(2,2,\mathbb{Z})$, which is just the T-duality group for the worldvolume torus, $T^2_M$, that appears when taking the trace in the M5-brane partition function.\footnote{The little strings propagating in a torus can have nontrivial Kaluza-Klein momentum as well as nontrivial winding along each dimension of the torus.
 In other words, the string states can have two winding number charges and two Kaluza-Klein charges.
 The $SO(2,2;\Z)$ symmetry arises as the rotational symmetry of the even, self-dual Narain lattice $\Gamma^{2,2}$ of signature (2,2) formed by these charges.}

-It is also worth noting that based on our analysis, the 1/4 BPS partition function \eqref{three} of the M5-brane worldvolume theory basically counts the dimensions of \v{C}ech cohomology classes on the sheaf of chiral de Rham complex on $\mathcal{M}_{SU(k)}^N(\R^4)$, and we see that this is given by an automorphic form for $SO(2,2;\Z)$.
-In other words, our results lead us to a relationship between a sheaf of supersymmetric vertex algebras and an automorphic form.
+It is also worth noting that based on our analysis, the 1/4 BPS partition function \eqref{three} of the M5-brane worldvolume theory basically counts the dimensions of \v{C}ech cohomology classes on the sheaf of chiral de Rham complex on $\mathcal{M}_{SU(k)}^N(\R^4)$, and we see that this transforms like an automorphic form for $SO(2,2;\Z)$.
+In other words, our results lead us to a relationship between a sheaf of supersymmetric vertex algebras and an object that transforms like an automorphic form.

 \acknowledgments We would like to thank Michael Atiyah, Kimyeong Lee and Graeme Segal for various helpful discussions.
 This work is supported by NUS Tier 1 FRC Grant R-144-000-316-112.